 Their eyes should be of medium size, well set apart, and neither protruding nor deep set.
 Their lids should be tight with little or no haw showing.
 In contrast, by breeding strictly for performance over the past 30 plus years, the field-bred Labrador Retriever has resulted in a dog that can look different from their counterpart, the show Labrador Retriever.

 Simply putting the two side by side can be an education in itself.
 The field-bred Labrador Retrievers’ physical make-up is athletic and very functional for field activities.
 They tend to vary in size and structure.

-The avid outdoorsmen would be enlightened about the differences between the show and field-bred gundogs by simply attending each event.
+The avid outdoorsmen would be enlightened as to the differences between show and field bred gundogs by simply attending each event.
 The two events could not be more different, and so are the dogs that compete in them.
-While attending a field trial, it would become apparent that dogs are not judged on physical appearance.
+While attending a field trial, it would become immediately apparent that dogs are not judged on physical appearance.

 This past year I had the fortune to attend numerous National Field Trial Championships and saw some of the best dogs in the world compete for both the English and U.S. National Championship honors.
-Field trials were established to offer breeders a chance to evaluate suitable dogs for the breeding purpose of improving the sporting breeds through “selective breeding.”
+Field trials were established to offer breeders a chance to evaluate suitable dogs for the breeding purpose to improve the sporting breeds through “selective breeding”.

-Every dog has some weakness, regardless of the titles they hold, whether it’s bird finding ability, mouth, marking ability, intelligence, trainability, or confirmation.
+Every dog has some weakness, regardless of the titles he or she holds, whether it’s bird finding ability, mouth, marking ability, intelligence, trainability, or confirmation.
 There are always areas to improve on, and field trials offer breeders the best opportunity to evaluate these strengths or weaknesses and find suitable breeding stock for future generations.

 Over the years, selective breeding has done its job; it has created two different types of gundogs, field and show, each the very best at their particular discipline.
 When clients ask field breeders if their dogs could be shown in the ring, often it would be a mistake for field breeders to proclaim such a possibility.